Sticky Fingers (band): Influences

-When asked where the band got their reggae vibe from, bassist Paddy Cornwall stated, Sydney 'Rock Steady Reggae got soul band 'King Tide' were [are] a huge influence on 'Sticky Fingers' opening for King Tide many times.
-Later on the band let King Tide open for them on their sold out run of Enmore Theatre gigs.
-That said, You know Dizza (Dylan) is rocking his Kiwi roots from Auckland, you know Seamus loves his rock 'n' roll, and me and Beaks just do our thing on the rhythm section."
+Bassist Paddy Cornwall has stated that Sydney ska band King Tide were a huge influence on Sticky Fingers, with the band opening for King Tide many times.
+Later on in their career, the band invited King Tide to open for them on their sold-out run of Enmore Theatre gigs to return the favour.
 The band has stated their psychedelic reggae music has also been influenced by bands such as The Clash, Pink Floyd and the Arctic Monkeys.
+They have described their sound as "a melting pot of reggae, psych and bourbon."